 - Place the nuts into a food processor and process them until a butter forms.

-- Add the pumpkin, dates, spice and vanilla.
+- Add the pumpkin, dates, pumpkin spice and vanilla.
 Process until smooth.

 - Pour in coconut oil and coconut milk while processing.

-- Taste for spice and sweetness. ( if you want it sweeter add a few drops of stevia)
+- Taste for spice and sweetness. (if you want it sweeter add 1-2 tablespoons of honey or maple syrup)

 - Pour mixture into the crust.
 Spread to the edges and smooth over the top.